ovh/docs/pages/account/api/first-steps/guide.en-gb.md

 The PUT method is used to replace the current data in the resource with the data in the query.

-For example, if you are mistaken in a record in your DNS zone, use the following API:
+For example, if you have mistakenly set a record in your DNS zone, use the following API:

 > [!api]
 >